3BD4-Webdev-Kelompok8/NodeJS-Postgre-Stopwatch/README.md

 ###### Mini Project Web Development Course

 This project is a mini project as an assignment for the Web Development course.
-In this project, we implement the use of Node JS and Postgre SQL for Backend and use Vue JS for Frontend.
+In this project, we implement the use of Node JS and Postgre SQL for Backend and use Vue JS and Vuetify for Frontend.
 This Stopwatch has some features, those are:

-1. Adding a new Stopwatch for the new task.
-2. Can change the name of the Stopwatch according to the task.
+1. You can create a new Stopwatch for the new task and also you can give it a name of the Stopwatch according to the task.
-3. Deleting Stopwatch.
+2. You can start and pause the Stopwatch.
+3. You can stop and delete the Stopwatch and the history will be included in the Rekap page.
-4. This Stopwatch can run when the tab is closed.
+4. And also this Stopwatch can run when the tab is closed.
-5. Stop and Reset the Stopwatch.
-6. See the history of stopwatch for each task.

 This project is still running and needs some improvements and also the addition of some features.
 I hope this project can help your task.